 |Native Hawaiian and Other Pacific Islander-owned firms||

 The Boling’s maintain their independent living with the help of family members.
-They want to remain in their home of 53 years forever, but it is becoming more difficult all the time.
+They want to remain in their home for 53 years forever, but it is becoming more difficult all the time.
 Only a couple of their original neighbors remain in nearby homes.
 Their newer neighbors over the past 10 or so years occasionally visit and exchange pleasantries with them across their fences.

 Frank stopped driving his car about three years ago.
-Norma drives only up the street and around the corner for her weekly hair dresser appointments in one of the few shops that have remained in the same location for about 30 years.
+Norma drives only up the street and around the corner for her weekly hairdresser appointments in one of the few shops that have remained in the same location for about 30 years.

-For much of their time they watch their 37″ flat screen LED TV.
+For much of their time, they watch their 37″ flat screen LED TV.
 They are one of the dwindling numbers of people who still subscribe to the Washington Post Newspaper.
 Norma still works her daily crossword puzzles and looks at the obituaries.
 Frank still reads the news and clips restaurant coupons.

 For health reasons, these past two years Norma has stopped attending her longstanding weekly ladies groups meetings, luncheons, and Saturday outings with a friend to shopping malls.
 An additional reason–the e-commerce revolution is seriously impacting commercial real estate and creating the death of shopping malls.